 A more extensive range of amenities can be found in Berwick-upon-Tweed just a short 5.5 mile drive away.
 Small independent names and quirky shops can be found around the cobbled lanes and closes of the historic old quarter, as well as Hide Hill shops and cafes for a coffee and cake stop.

-10.5 miles respectively will take you to the charming village of Wooler where you will find a good selection of small town shopping, as well as a selection of eateries, inns and pubs.
+Alternatively, a 10.5 miles drive will take you to the charming village of Wooler where you will find a good selection of small town shopping, as well as a selection of eateries, inns and pubs.
+The Milan Italian restaurant is one of the most popular in the area.

 With over 30 miles of stunning sandy beaches, guests are spoilt for choice.
 Cheswick, Goswick, Bamburgh and the Holy Island of Lindisfarne all sit nearby with pristine white sands perfect for sandcastle making, rock pools made for dabbling in, hidden coves and deep sheltered sand dunes ideal for cosy picnics, and stunning sunsets on a balmy summer evening.